 DeKalb County School District Benchmarks were created specifically for the district through a collaborative effort with University of Georgia and district level content specialists.
-All benchmarks infuse state-adopted content standards into targeted unit assessments that are designed to measure student proficiency following classroom instruction.
+All benchmarks infuse state-adopted content standards into targeted unit assessments which are designed to measure student proficiency following classroom instruction.
 Based on the results, instruction can then be modified to increase student performance in an effort to improve overall achievement and readiness.
-Students in grades 1 through 8 will be assessed in English Language Arts, mathematics, science and social studies.
-High School students will be assessed in the corresponding course in which they are enrolled, Coordinate Algebra, Analytic Geometry, Economics, US History, Biology, Physical Science, American Literature and Ninth Grade Literature.
+Students in grades 1-8 will be assessed in English language arts, mathematics, science and social studies.